Sunday, July 31, 2016

 The fire place.

-On the way back the next day, we made a detour to visit Gnomesvilles in Ferguson Valley.
-It' just amazed me to see how the number of gnomes has multiplied over the years; from a few placed at the roundabout in the beginning to the hundreds and hundreds all over the valley now.
-Whether by design or unintentional gesture, Gnomesville has transformed this simple countryside to become another tourist icon.
+On our way back the next day, we made a detour to visit Gnomesville in Ferguson Valley.
+I was amazed to see how the number of gnomes had multiplied over the years - from just a handful placed around a small roundabout in the early days to now hundreds, if not thousands, scattered across the valley in every direction.

 No comments: